 6. Sustainable corporate governance

 FIZ Karlsruhe is committed to the basic principle of sustainability2, i.e., treating employees and material resources in a responsible way.
 In this sense, the corporate management fully complies with the recommendations of the PCGK (sect.
 5.5).
+In addition, it has created the position of a Sustainability Officer (see sect.
+3.3. above) as of January 2023.
 Our guiding principles are:

 Sustainability in organizational development: a reliable development of structures, procedures and control processes that is adapted to the tasks and sustainable and effective in the long term.